 Introduction to Linguistics 3200-L1-0WJA

-The aim of the course is to present an overview of contemporary linguistics and its basic concepts, and to discuss the main theories and schools of linguistics of the 19th-21st century along with their terminology.
+The aim of the course is to present an overview of contemporary linguistics and its basic concepts.
 During the course, students learn about the components of the language system and relationships between them, and are shown tools and methodologies used for analysing these dimensions.

 Student workload: